ggchappell/cdd/README.md

 # cdd

+Bash command. `cdd` = cd to directory of ....

-## Description
+## Usage

-`cdd` (cd to directory of ...) is a Bash command.
-It does a `cd` to the last argument on the previous command line, or, if this is not a directory, to the directory it lies in.

-Many \*ix shell commands take a final argument that is a destination file or directory. `cdd` after such a command sets the working directory to the directory holding the destination file(s). `cdd` is particularly useful after a `mv` or `cp` command.
+Many \*ix shell commands take a final argument that is a destination directory or file. `cdd` after such a command sets the working directory to the destination directory or the directory holding the destination file(s), as appropriate.

+`cdd` is particularly useful after a `mv` or `cp` command.

     ~/xyz$ cp file1 file2 file3 abc/def
     ~/xyz$ cdd